-Inflation is now elevated.
-The latest inflation print came in at 7.9%, a 40-year high.
-As a result, let’s look at investments to hedge against inflation.
+Inflation is elevated.
+As a result, let's look at investments to hedge against inflation.

 If our income and our investment returns are not beating inflation each year, on a relative basis, we are losing.
 Therefore, it is up to each of us to at least keep up with inflation.

 My annual net worth growth target is 10%, which is on average, 5X higher than inflation.
 10% was relatively easy to beat when I had a day job before 2012.
 Now, it's relatively harder to beat with similar risk exposure.
 But I won't stop trying because I've now got a family.

 The following is a post about investing as a hedge against inflation by FarmTogether, a leading farmland investing platform and dedicated Financial Samurai sponsor.